obspy/obspy/misc/docs/source/tutorial/code_snippets/xcorr_detector.rst

 To get more detections, we need to relax the constraints again.
 Another possibility is to calculate the envelope of the data before applying the correlation.

-Finally, amplitude ratios between the detections and the template and magnitude estimates based on the amplitude ratio and the magnitude of the template event are inserted into the detection list.
+Finally, amplitude ratios between the detections and the template are calculated and inserted into the detection list.
+The magnitude of the detected earthquakes can also be estimated if the magnitude of the template event is provided.

 .. testsetup::